isomerpages/moe-punggolsec/_our-school/School Identity.md

 **Mission**

-To nurture students with a values-based and value-added education so that they are confident&nbsp;citizens of the future.
+To nurture a vibrant community of self-directed and adaptable Punggolites, grounded in values.

 **Vision**

-A community of confident learners and leaders guided by values, motivated to excel.
+Future-ready Punggolites who are active contributors.